bitcoin/bitcoin/doc/build-unix.md

 -----------------------------------------

 If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
-Either Qt 4 or Qt 5 is necessary to build the GUI.
+Qt 4 is currently necessary to build the GUI.

 To build with Qt 4 you need the following:

     apt-get install libqt4-dev libprotobuf-dev

-For Qt 5 you need the following:

-    apt-get install libqt5gui5 libqt5core5 libqt5dbus5 qttools5-dev-tools libprotobuf-dev

 libqrencode (optional) can be installed with: